alejandroN99/Sprint6/readme.md

 -Sequelize: a Node.js object relational mapper for SQL databases.
 It helps to reduce database building time and prevent common vulnerabilites (SQL injection).

 -Mongoose: a Node.js object data modeling for MongoDB.
+It's purpose is similar to Sequelize.

 -Docker: a platform to bundle an application and all it's components and dependencies to ensure the application runs perfectly anywhere, without set-up issues.